academyhq/academyhq.github.io/_posts/2019-07-24-spring-webflux-r2dbc.md

 The differences between this implementation and its JPA equivalent are subtle.
 We have replaced the `@Entity` annotation with `@Table`, and the `@Id` and `@Column` annotations comes from a different package as well.

-One notable ommission is the `@GeneratedValue` annotation, which allowed us to control how primary keys are generated within the application code.
+One notable omission is the `@GeneratedValue` annotation, which allowed us to control how primary keys are generated within the application code.
 This is now delegated to the database.

 Next, we can define a repository interface.